Some very basic information on how things work:

 If everything went fine, your light bulb should now switch on and off.

-For more details (this post is far too long) please take the time and read the documentations first - the RTFM approach works pretty well here.
-Not reading the docs will lead you nowhere.
+For more details (this post is far too long) please take the time and read the documentations first - works pretty well here.